huggingface/blog/sdxl_lora_advanced_script.md

 !pip install datasets
 ```

-To load the custom captions we need our training set directory to follow the structure of a datasets ImageFolder,
+To load the custom captions we need our training set directory to follow the structure of a datasets `ImageFolder`,
 containing both the images and the corresponding caption for each image.

 * _Option 1_: